 2. How Do I Reduce the Effect Onions Have on My Breath?

-We often advise people to consume another Sirtfood, parsley or make a green Sirtfood juice on days when you are consuming a lot of raw onion.
+We often advise people to consume another Sirtfood, parsley, or make a green Sirtfood juice on days when they are consuming a lot of raw onion.

 3. Do I Get the Same Benefits from Cooked Onions as I Do with Raw Onions?